 Can Cloud Computing keep your business safe from COVID-19?

-Growing concerns around the impact and scale of COVID-19 are the main topics of discussion nowadays.
+Growing concerns around the impact of COVID-19 and finding solutions like cloud computing, that can flatten its impact, are the main topics of discussion nowadays.
 With national governments being placed in crisis mode, millions of people were forced to lockdown social distancing during the pandemic outbreak and even though it seems like it is getting better, we will need to be prepared for another outbreak or the next deadly virus.
 Although even though we were heavily impacted by the Coronavirus, the business world is undergoing many changes to adapt to the new critical conditions and to ensure business continuity.

 COVID-19 is reshaping the rules of business